DevMountain/angular-drills/README.md

 ```

 To go further, have the above directive make the image's opacity fade by 50% when hovered over.
 (You'll need to use Angular's built-in jQuery implementation and the linker function).

+## Copyright

+© DevMountain LLC, 2015.
+Unauthorized use and/or duplication of this material without express and written permission from DevMountain, LLC is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to DevMountain with appropriate and specific direction to the original content.